hoonzis/hoonzis.github.io/_posts/2012-04-03-mock-java-calendar-jmockit-vs-mockito.md

 blogger_id: tag:blogger.com,1999:blog-1710034134179566048.post-5873479968341259306
 blogger_orig_url: http://hoonzis.blogspot.com/2012/04/mock-java-calendar-jmockit-vs-mockito.html
 ---
-To get the current time or day in Java, one should be using the Calendar class in the following way:
+To get the current time or day in Java the Calendar class can be used.
+It can be a bit tricky to mock for unit tests.
+Here is a short comparison between JMockit and Mockito.

+One should be using the Calendar class in the following way:

 ```
 Calendar c = Calendar.getInstance();
 int day = c.get(Calendar.DAY_OF_WEEK);
 ```

-Now I imagine this code can be hidden somewhere inside a business method and the behaviour of that method would be dependent on the current day.
+Now I imagine this code can be hidden somewhere inside a business method and the behavior of that method would be dependent on the current day.
 Typical example can be the method which returns the schedule of the cinema on the current day.

 ```
 public class ScheduleService{